codacy-badger/footman/readme.md

 #### Error Handler

-you can get all Error with *FootmanException* Exception.
+you can get all Error with *FootmanRequestException* & *FootmanCookiesException* Exception.

 ```PHP
 // Use Request Provider & Exceptions